0jscsshtml/Bricks-Form-Custom-Login-Register-Password-Lost-Password-Reset/README.md

 # Reminder/Warning
 Copy all the code in function.php to Bricks Child theme function.php.
 Im not recommend to use WPCode or other code snippets plugin in this case.
-If you are locked out from dashboard, you still can access the child theme function.php file via ftp and remove all the code inserted to get back to your dashboard.
+If you are locked out from dashboard, you still can access to the child theme function.php file via ftp and remove all the code inserted to get back to your dashboard.
   - Please cross check all the fields IDs with your form field IDs.
   - Please cross check all the page slug/ID with your custom form page slug/ID.
+  - Change to your redirect url.
+  -

 #3 Not tested:
   - WooCommerce